Dani Pratama

-Danie Pratama (born 4 November 1995) is an Indonesian professional footballer who plays as a defender for Liga 2 club Karo United, on loan from Sulut United.
+Danie Pratama (born 4 November 1995) is an Indonesian professional footballer who plays as a defender for Liga Nusantara club Nusantara Lampung.

 Club career

 Danie began to like football since childhood by entering SSB AM TRI then joined with several clubs PSST TRIDADI, SU, PORDA SLEMAN and PSS Sleman.

 Danie joined the PS TNI club in the 2017 Liga 1.

 In mid July 2017, Danie was released from PS TNI and joined PSMS Medan who competed in 2017 Liga 2.